 (The spikes were the worst, which she could summon below

-And went where no spike had
+And went where no spike had ever wanted to go.)

 The battle was long, and twice in a row he lost